China's Chalco suffers bigger than forecast Q4 loss

-HONG KONG, March 16 (Reuters) - Aluminum Corp of China Ltd (Chalco) reported a bigger than expected fourth-quarter net loss of 729.6 million yuan ($115.3 million) on Friday, showing the impact of lower metal prices and higher costs, and warned of losses in the first quarter of 2012.
+HONG KONG (Reuters) - Aluminum Corp of China Ltd (Chalco) (2600.HK) reported a bigger than expected fourth-quarter net loss of 729.6 million yuan ($115.3 million) on Friday, showing the impact of lower metal prices and higher costs, and warned of losses in the first quarter of 2012.

-Chalco, the country’s top aluminium maker, had said in January that 2011 net profit would fall more than 50 percent, implying a fourth-quarter loss of more than 600 million yuan.
+Chalco (601600.SS), the country’s top aluminum maker, had said in January that 2011 net profit would fall more than 50 percent, implying a fourth-quarter loss of more than 600 million yuan.

 “In 2012, the recovery of the global economy will still be subject to certain uncertainties and risks of economic downturns arising from the euro debt crisis,” Chalco said in a statement to the Hong Kong stock exchange.